I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 It’s not a coincidence that a lot of the tribal fault lines in America today are similar to those of the Civil War.

 The Tribal Enablers

 A segment of the news media has embarked on the mission to sell the right-wing conservative agenda.
 The people of the red tribe who absorb this are fed a constant diet of opinion that reinforces their beliefs.

-Sean Hannity at Fox News is a cheerleader for President Trump.
+Sean Hannity at Fox News is a cheerleader for Trump.
 He pulls in 3.5 million viewers each weekday evening.
 He says liberals “are misguided, they are wrong.
 I disagree with them.
 I don’t want them to vote.”

 Their text is similar; liberals and progressives are stupid and unpatriotic.